ankitects/anki/docs/development.md

 If LOGTERM is set before starting Anki, warnings and error messages that are normally placed in the collection2.log file will also be printed on stdout.

+## Cleaning

+Unlike the old Make system, a "clean build" should almost never be required unless you are debugging issues with the build system.
+But if need to get things to a fresh state, you can run `bazel clean --expunge`.
+Afte doing so, make sure you remove the ts/node_modules folder, or subsequent build commands will fail with a "no such file or directory node_modules/anki" message.

 ## Mixing development and study

 You may wish to create a separate profile with File>Switch Profile for use